Skip to main content

 ParameterTypeRequiredDescription

-testRunIdstringYesThe test run to heal
+testRunIdstringYesThe test run to heal.

-metadataobjectNoArbitrary key-value pairs included as context in the agent’s prompt
+metadataobjectNoArbitrary key-value pairs included as context in the agent’s prompt.

 curl https://api.checksum.ai/public-api/v1/auto-heal/batch/<BATCH_ID> \